Smile-SA/gdpr-dump/docs/01-configuration.md

             email: ~
 ```

-Alternatively, converters can be disabled with setting the `disabled` parameter to `true`:
+Alternatively, converters can be disabled by setting the `disabled` parameter to `true`:

 ```yaml
 extends: 'magento2'